AccelByte/accelbyte-python-sdk/tools/docs/templates/README.t.md

     #   which in turn uses '$AB_BASE_URL', '$AB_CLIENT_ID', '$AB_CLIENT_SECRET', '$AB_NAMESPACE'
 ```

-you could also pass in options like so:
+You could also pass in options like so:

 ```python
 import accelbyte_py_sdk